olgOk/Adaptive_QNG_with_Backtracking_Line_Search/README.md

 # Quantum Natural Gradient with Backtracking Line Search

-This repository contains a Qiskit implementation of Quantum Natural Gradient with Backtracking Line Search.
+This repository contains a Qiskit implementation of Quantum Natural Gradient with Backtracking Line Search implemented during the Cohort 6 of [QOSF mentorship program](https://qosf.org/qc_mentorship/).

 ## Table of Contents
 * [Intoduction](#Intoduction)